DevOps-MBSE/AaC/README.md

 development and deployment.

 ## User Documentation
-For users who would like more detailed documentation on leveraging AaC can find it in our Github pages user documentation here: https://jondavid-black.github.io/AaC/docs/user_guide
+Users who would like more detailed documentation on leveraging AaC can find it in our Github pages user documentation here: https://jondavid-black.github.io/AaC/docs/user_guide

 ## Example AaC Template Repository
-We have a [Github Template Repository](https://github.com/Coffee2Bits/AaC-User-Template-Repository) that's setup to allow users exploring AaC to immediately create an AaC-ready github repository.
-The repository is pre-populated with a simple example model and Github Action workflow.
+We have a [Github Template Repository](https://github.com/Coffee2Bits/AaC-User-Template-Repository) that's setup to allow users exploring AaC to immediately create and experiment with an AaC project in their own GitHub repository.
+The created repository is pre-populated with a simple example model and Github Action workflow.

 ## Developer Documentation
 Contributors, developers, or just generally interested parties who would like to understand the more technical underpinnings of AaC are welcome to read the project and developer documentation found in our Github pages documentation here: https://jondavid-black.github.io/AaC/docs/dev_guide